norcams/iaas/docs/team/operations/patching.rst

 Storage
 -------

 #.
-In BGO we will need to patch (if it is not already patched) and reboot
+In BGO and OSL we will need to patch (if it is not already patched) and reboot
    all cephmon nodes.

 #.
 Before you begin, you can avoid automatic rebalancing of the ceph